Financial Management

 A firm which is reluctant to accept credit risks will normally want to know the potential risks involved and the terms and conditions to be put in place before deciding to extend credit.

 A business with stringent credit policies will only sell on credit to customers who have established creditworthiness and sound financial standing.
-On the other hand, some firms will try to sell as much as possible on credit to build their customer base in a hope to recover the credit sooner or later; however, this approach may involve some risks of bad debts etc.
+On the other hand, some firms will try to sell as much as possible on credit to build their customer base in the hope to recover the credit sooner or later; however, this approach may involve some risks of bad debts etc.

 Factors having an impact on credit policy